 Students will study the meaning and scientific underpinnings of consciousness with the investigation of theories, research, publications, and scientific debates and conferences.
 The hidden as well as explicit assumptions held by consciousness scholars about the nature of consciousness will be investigated.
 The student will explore the field from diverse approaches: neuroscience, cross-cultural studies, cognitive approaches, existential – phenomenological methodologies, quantum physics, and other related disciplines.
 Non-duality, mindfulness, and the state of silence will be explored since they are the essential aspects of the subjective experience of consciousness.

 CNS 580/680 Practicum: Integrating Awareness Practice into Daily Life

 Practicum experience can be attained in numerous ways, including residential retreats, conferences, workshops, as well as self-directed meditative and spiritually-oriented everyday experiences.
 Working in a business, non-profit organization, volunteer programs can be experienced as a practicum experience, particularly when the student communicates regularly with their mentor during the experience.
 Students have been creative and innovative in finding settings that allow them to integrate awareness practice into daily life.

 CNS 585/685 Exploration of Consciousness Research

-This course will include the investigation aimed at the rigorous and leading edge approaches that include neuroscience, quantum physics, technology, contemplative approaches, meditation, the spiritual bypass, and altered states such as hypnosis.
+This course will include the investigation aimed at the rigorous and leading edge approaches in consciousness research that include neuroscience, quantum physics, technology, contemplative approaches, meditation, the spiritual bypass, and altered states such as hypnosis.

 CNS 590/690 Dissertation Research Project